nolanlab/REDSEA/README.md

 ### How it works

-In breif, the REDSEA algorithm identifies the boudary region for each cell based on the segmentation mask.
-Subsequently, for one cell's each channel, signals were subtracted based on the shared boundary with neighbooring cells ,and their corresponding signal.
+In brief, the REDSEA algorithm identifies the boudary region for each cell based on the segmentation mask.
+Subsequently, for one cell's each channel, signals were subtracted based on the shared boundary with neighboring cells, and their corresponding signal.
 Moreover, the removed signal from adjacent cells can be reinforced back to the cell by option.
-For detailed information look at the Material and Methods section of the [paper](www.facebook.com).
+For detailed information look at the Materials and Methods section of the [paper](www.facebook.com).

 ## Table of content